Skip to content

 9. Grebes

-Grebes are a type of diving bird found in freshwater habitats around the world.
+Grebes are a type of diving bird found in freshwater habitats worldwide.
 They belong to the order Podicipediformes and have 22 species that exist across six genera.

 Some species can also be found in marine environments during their migration or winter season, and some even live flightless lives on stable lakes.

-Grebes vary greatly between regions; for example, they range from 4-32 inches long with anywhere from 8-30 ounces of weight depending on which species it is.
+Grebes vary greatly between regions; for example, they range from 4-32 inches long with anywhere from 8-30 ounces of weight, depending on the species.

-Their plumage may be black, browns/grays or whites but usually consist of bright colors such as yellows, blues and greens while underwater they use these feathers to help them streamline through the water quickly.
+Their plumage may be black, browns/greys or whites but usually consists of bright colours such as yellows, blues and greens.
+While underwater, they use these feathers to help them streamline through the water quickly.

 Scientific classification: